 If you think the new cards sound familiar, it might be because Emirates teased the cards earlier in the year.
 This was back in February, right before the travel industry took its huge hit.

 If you would rather have more flexibility when redeeming rewards, consider a flexible travel credit card.
-Two Chase examples include the Chase Sapphire Preferred® and the Chase Sapphire Reserve.
+Two Chase examples include the Chase Sapphire Preferred® Card and the Chase Sapphire Reserve® Card.
 Emirates is a Chase Ultimate Rewards transfer partner.

-The Chase Sapphire Preferred® earns 2x points per $1 spent on dining and travel worldwide.
-Lyft rides earn 5x points per $1 spent through March 2022.
-All other purchases earn 1x point per $1 spent.
-Additionally, you can get 25% more value when you redeem your points for airfare, hotels, car rentals, and cruises through Chase Ultimate Rewards.
+The Chase Sapphire Preferred® Card gets 25% more value when you redeem your points for airfare, hotels, car rentals, and cruises through Chase Ultimate Rewards.
 You can transfer your points at a 1:1 ratio (Emirates is a Chase transfer partner).

 Chase Sapphire Reserve

 The Chase Sapphire Reserve® is the premium version of the Sapphire Preferred.
 Some of the benefits include a $300 annual travel credit, Priority Pass membership, and credit for Global Entry or TSA PreCheck.

 Plus, earn 5x total points on flights and 10x total points on hotels and car rentals when you purchase travel through Chase Ultimate Rewards® immediately after the first $300 is spent on travel purchases annually.
 Earn 3x points on other travel and dining & 1 point per $1 spent on all other purchases.